jakirseu/youtube-api-demo/README.md

 #Youtube API Demo
 Youtube API demo app for android.
+In this app, user will able to search video and then they can play the video.
 I followed this tutorial to create this app: http://code.tutsplus.com/tutorials/create-a-youtube-client-on-android--cms-22858

 ## Usage
 You can download and import the code to Android Studio.
 And run on Device or Emulator.
 If you want to make a production copy, you need to register your app.